Introduction to PET/CT Imaging

-- Cancer cells are not always the only "PET avid cells" (or cells that take up the FDG) in the body; it is important to realize that a PET scan is not able to distinguish metabolic activity due to tumor from activity due to non cancerous processes such as inflammation or infection.
+- Cancer cells are not always the only "PET avid cells" (or cells that take up the FDG) in the body.
+It is important to remember that a PET scan is not able to distinguish metabolic activity due to tumor from activity due to non cancerous processes, such as inflammation or infection.

-- Therefore, it is important to discuss with your healthcare provider the clinical significance of your PET scan results.
+- Therefore, it is important to discuss the results of your scan with your healthcare provider.

 PET/CT and Cancer

-- PET/CT imaging with FDG has become an indispensable part of cancer care.
-A PET scan's ability to detect the metabolic activity levels of an abnormal area seen on CT scan, allows the reader to distinguish between a benign and cancerous tumor- the cancerous one will appear more active.
+- PET/CT imaging with FDG has become an important part of cancer care.
+A PET scan allows the radiologist to distinguish between a benign and cancerous tumor- the cancerous one will appear more active.